 Hellyaachwehay Quisquis is a tribal member of the San Pasqual Band of Mission Indians.
 He has served his community as the President/CEO of the San Pasqual Economic Development Corporation since 2016, where his main focus has been to build a future of economic prosperity for the people of the San Pasqual Band of Mission Indians, while also developing checks and balance systems for the board of directors and staff to adhere to the highest standards of conduct and ethics.
 He not only focuses on economic growth for this Tribe, but also on the growth and success of individuals and corporations.

-He is currently attending the Harvard Business School on Executive Leadership and has successfully completed a course on Leading People and Investing to Build Sustainable Communities.
+He attended the Harvard Business School on Executive Leadership and has successfully completed a course on Leading People and Investing to Build Sustainable Communities.
 He is able to put his unique skillset to use for economic prosperity and self-economics through consulting services.
 In addition to spearheading the San Pasqual Economic Development Corporation, he has become a leading and inspiring figure not only within his tribal nation but also within the surrounding communities, by serving on the Board of Directors of The Escondido Chamber of Commerce and the economic task force for North County San Diego.

 Matt Quis Quis joined the San Pasqual Economic Development Corporation in 2013 as Director.
 The following year, Matt was asked to serve as treasurer of the board, a position he held for five years.
 Matt has been in his current role as Vice President for the SPEDC since 2018.
 As Vice President, Matt assists on all projects when the President is unavailable, to ensure efficiency and continued successful outcomes in the SPEDC’s business endeavors.